laminas/getlaminas.org/data/blog/2020/2020-03-09-transferring-zf-to-laminas.md

 ### Unification

-With the new project we wanted to keep consistent namespaces for all components.
+With the new project, we wanted to keep consistent namespaces for all components.

 As an example, here are some of the previous namespaces represented in Zend Framework packages: